chengxianga2008/node-cryptojs-aes/README.md

 ### Browser Side
 ---
-On browser side, it will query the encrypted json string and also passphrase.
-If using AJAX to access, the code can be
+On browser side, The encrypted JSON string should be embedded in a hidden tag when first time construct the page.

+For demostration and simplicity, in our example, the encrypted JSON string is added to a hidden tag through AJAX.

 ```javascript
 $.get("/crypto", function(data){